seanknox/dusker/prompt_plan.md

 ## Prompt 31: Performance Optimization

-Let's optimize the performance of the SurfTracker app, with a particular focus on battery efficiency:
+Let's optimize the performance of the Dusker app, with a particular focus on battery efficiency:

 1. Implement intelligent sensor usage:
    - Create adaptive sensor sampling rates based on activity